spockbots/city/docs-source/source/edu/lessons.rst

 This will be useful when we measure the distance traveled.

-In our next tasks we like to calculate which distance we traveld given an angle from the motor or the rotations. we use the circumferance for this and apply the formula that you need to research.
+In our next tasks we will calculate which distance we traveled given an angle from the motor or the rotations.
+We use the circumferance for this and apply the formula that you need to research.

-There ar various methods tha the spockbots team developed in previous years to be found useful.
+There are various methods that the spockbots team developed in previous years to be found useful.
-Reimplement these methods in python.
+Reimplement these methods in Python.

 ::